Hog trapping season begins on the first Monday of February and closes the day before the following fall hunting season.

 - Bait feeders must be located within 30 feet of hog traps.

-- Hog must be dispatched with a firearn while within traps.
+- Hog must be dispatched with a firearm while within traps.
+Live take is not allowed.

-- Animals other than hogs that are caught in traps must be immediately released and must be reported this to Big Thicket National Preserve or a Texas Parks & Wildlife Game Warden.
+- Animals other than hogs that are caught in traps must be immediately released and must be reported to Big Thicket National Preserve staff or a Texas Parks & Wildlife Game Warden.

-- To obtain a hog trapping permit, trappers must apply during the registration period.
-The "Hog Trapper's Report" must be returned by Nov 1, 2019, or the trapper will be disqualified from obtaining a permit the following year.
+- The "Hog Trapper's Report" must be returned by November 1 or the trapper will be disqualified from obtaining a permit the following year.

 Certain activities are prohibited while trapping hogs in the preserve.